geodynamics/aspect/cookbooks/composition_passive_particles/doc/composition_passive_particles.md

 the other hand, the amount of diffusion can easily be decreased by mesh refinement.

-The bottom of the figure shows the norm of the &ldquo;initial position&rdquo;
-property at the initial time and at time $t=20$.
+The bottom of the figure shows the norm of the "initial position" property at the initial time and at time $t=20$.
 These images therefore show how far from the origin each of the particles shown was at the initial time.

-[1] Particles are enumerated in a way so that first the first processor in a parallel computations numbers all of the particles on its first cell, then its second cell, and so on; then the second processor does the same with particles in the order of the cells it owns; etc. Thus, the &ldquo;id&rdquo; shown in the picture is not just a random number, but rather shows the order of cells and how they belonged to the processors that participated in the computation at the time when particles were created.
+[1] Particles are enumerated in a way so that first the first processor in a parallel computations numbers all of the particles on its first cell, then its second cell, and so on; then the second processor does the same with particles in the order of the cells it owns; etc. Thus, the "id" shown in the picture is not just a random number, but rather shows the order of cells and how they belonged to the processors that participated in the computation at the time when particles were created.
 After some time, particles may of